eTA Canada for Dutch Citizens

 - A current email address to receive the eTA.

-Another of the eTA requirements for Dutch Citizens is that dual nationals must apply for their travel authorization using the same passport they intend to travel with.
+Another of the eTA requirements for Dutch Citizens is that dual nationals must apply for their eTA using the same passport they intend to travel with.
 The reason for this is that the eTA is linked to the passport number used in the application.

-All travelers must leave Canada visa the airport before the date specified in their passport.
-If a Dutch citizens wants to extend their stay in Canada, they can apply for an extension from within Canada by filling in an application at least 30 days before their travel authorization expires.
+All travelers must leave the airport before the date specified in their passport.
+If a Dutch citizen wants to extend their stay in Canada, they can apply for an extension from within Canada by filling in an application at least 30 days before their travel authorization expires.

 How Long is the Canadian eTA Valid for Dutch Nationals?

 The eTA is valid for a period of five years from the date of issue and allows the holder to enter Canada multiple times, which is much more convenient than the previous single-entry visa system.
 Individual visits can last for up to six months and will be decided by immigration officials at the border and recorded in the visitor’s passport.

 The eTA can also be used instead of a transit visa for Dutch visitors who are transiting through Canada.
 Travelers simply need to apply for the eTA as usual and enter and leave Canada via the airport.